 For reference, we categorize support into three categories: supported, unsupported, and other: WebSphere Application Server Support Statement

-For example, an 8.0 Plugin can front-end servers from 8.0, 7.0, or 6.1 whether they're all from a single release or in a mixed cell.
+For example, an 8.0 Plugin can front-end servers from 8.0, 7.0, 6.1, and 6.0 whether they're all from a single release or in a mixed cell.
 Application servers from 8.5 or 8.5.5 would not be a supported configuration, because they are later releases.
 Similarly, application servers from 5.1/5.0 would not be supported because they are more than two versions (in terms of V.R.M.F) older.

 Supported configurations of Web Servers and the WAS Plugin

 Given a compatible Plugin has been selected based on WAS release requirements, The release (V.R.M.F) of IBM HTTP Server used must match the Plugin release exactly.

 Third-party webservers are only a supported configuration if they are explicitly listed in the supporting software documentation for the WAS release.

 - IBM HTTP Server 8.5 used as part of z/OS Ported Tools is additionally supported with the 8.0 Plug-in.
 While this combination is supported, using the corresponding release is strongly recommended.